ferdinandyb/maildir-rank-addr/README.md

 # Contribution

-Patches sent in email are also accepted :)
+Patches sent in email are also welcome :)

 # Similar Projects